Jen Jordan: Abortion

 Georgia House Bill 481 was a bill that would have outlawed abortions 20 weeks after conception, in violation of Supreme Court precedent in Roe v.
 Wade and Casey v.
 Planned Parenthood.
 Jordan opposed the bill; giving a speech about her own experiences with pregnancy loss and prenatal medical care and asking Republican lawmakers not to "insert [themselves] in the most personal, private, and wrenching decisions that women make every single day."

 Following her speech against the bill, she testified before the U.S. Senate Judiciary Committee in order to prevent Senate Bill 160 from being passed.

 2018 and 2020 elections

 In 2018, Jordan won re-election against Republican Leah Aldridge with 58% of the vote.
 In 2020, Jordan won re-election against Republican Harrison Lance with 62% of the vote.

 2022 attorney general campaign

 On April 14, 2021, Jordan announced she was running for attorney general of Georgia, against incumbent Christopher M. Carr.
 She planned to fight for women's issues, defend voting rights, prevent pollution, create new gun control laws to prevent shootings, and protect children from child predators.
 If she won, she would've been the first female attorney general of Georgia.
 She was endorsed by End Citizens United.
 She lost the election and conceded to Carr.

+2026 Supreme Court campaign

+Jordan was defeated in the 2026 Georgia Supreme Court election for the Supreme Court of Georgia in a challenge to incumbent Sarah Warren.
+Her campaign was intertwined and contemporary with that of Miracle Rankin, who ran to replace incumbent Charlie Bethel.
+Despite being an ostensibly "Non-Partisan Election", with the candidates' party affiliations not being mentioned on the ballot, the Democratic Party of Georgia extensively supported Jordan and Rankin, and was a primary backer of their campaigns.
+Jordan was endorsed by prominent Democratic officials such as Jon Ossoff & Barack Obama.